erizov/Professor/semester_01/README.md

 5. **Check termination**: Verify if algorithm should continue
 6. **Return result**: Output final result when complete

-*Note: Specific steps depend on the algorithm implementation.
+*Note: Specific steps depend on It implementation.
 See code for details.*

 ## Detailed Explanation